 They are addictive.
 TV shows are very popular because they can get so intense.
 Many people will even say they are addicted to a show because they cannot stop watching it.
 Some people will binge-watch a show, which is when you watch several episodes of a show in a row, sometimes for many hours at a time.
 When TV shows are interesting to you, you will watch them more often.

 Lots of people watch them.
 Smaller-budget TV shows that have many fans who know every detail about the show are called cult TV shows.
 That is because they have a small but very dedicated fanbase (a name for the group of people who are fans of a show, film or book).
 When you watch shows that many people like, you can talk about the show with more people.

 They use specialized vocabulary.
 Since many of these shows take place in different time periods or situations, the vocabulary for each show is unique.
 That means you can learn words and phrases from each show depending on your interest.
-This includes Old English, science terms, as well as police/crime terms.
+This includes Old English, science terms as well as police/crime terms.

-How to Learn English with TV Dramas
+How to Learn English with TV Shows

 Make a family tree

 One way to learn English from TV shows, especially dramas, is to make a “family tree” of your show.
 A family tree is a diagram that shows the relationships between people.
 For example, here is a simple family tree from “The Simpsons.”
 If someone is married to another person, you can draw a horizontal line connecting the two characters, with a heart.
 To separate generations, children should appear below their parents.